viviRbi/vyNote/readme.md

 14. What is normalization?
 What are the levels?

-15. What are the properties a transaction must follow?
+## What are the properties a transaction must follow?
+-  Atomic, Consistent, Isolated, and Durable

-16. Explain the different isolation levels.
+## Explain the different isolation levels.
 What read phenomena do each prevent?
+- Isolation level: Read uncommited, Read Commited, Repeated Read, Serialization
+- Phenomenal: Dirty Read, Unrepeapted Read, Phantom Read

-17. What is the difference between joins and set operators?
+## What is the difference between joins and set operators?
+- Join: horizontaly, add more colum
+- Set: add more row, some colum, add verticaly

 18. What are the types of joins?
 Explain the differences.